dmhuehol/Ice-growth-diagram/README.md

 ### Ice growth diagram: relative humidity with respect to ice
 ![Ice growth diagram with respect to water](Demo/igd_rhi_applied.png) For comparison to previous work, especially Bailey and Hallett (2009).
+This appears as Figure B2 in [Hueholt et al. 2022](https://doi.org/10.1175/BAMS-D-21-0271.1).
 #### Minimal code to replicate
 1. `iceGrowthDiagram`
 The code will automatically set inputs, including the necessary basic hd structure.